Skip to content

 1 / 1

-The company reports the ratio of the basic salary and remuneration of women to men for each employee category in its sustainability report.
+The company reports the ratio of the basic salary and remuneration of women to men for each employee category by significant locations of operation(in line with GRI reporting).

 • Y